Bahus/easy_cache/README.md

 # Tags invalidation and cached properties

 More complex examples introducing Django models and effective tags usage.
+Check code comments and doc-strings for detailed description.

 ```python
 from django.db import models